tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 Replacement for Microsoft Office

+- Not perfect, but improving all the time

 ## Summary

-- Today we have looked at a few of the thousands of free programs available for Windows (and Mac and Linux).
+- Today we have looked at Linux and a few of the thousands of free programs available for Linux (and Windows and Mac).

 - There is something out there for nearly any interest.
 I encourage you to venture forth, have fun, and expand your knowledge and skills.